skr1/XpressO/README.md

 The results will be saved in the eval folder, and we will proceed with generating heatmaps now.

+Make sure to change the name of the csv file corresponding to the biomarker in the main.py and eval.py scripts.

 ## Grad CAM

-To generate Heatmaps for these biomarkers, first navigate to Grad CAM/heatmaps/config/config_template.yaml, then inside it, make changes like below. data_dir here would be ORIGINAL_SLIDES_FOLDER, use raw_save_dir to save generated heatmaps.
+To generate Heatmaps for these biomarkers, first navigate to GradCAM/heatmaps/configs/config_template.yaml, then inside it, make changes like below. data_dir here would be ORIGINAL_SLIDES_FOLDER, use raw_save_dir to save generated heatmaps.

-The heatmap_demo.csv file should look something like below.
+The heatmap_demo.csv file within the process_lists folder should look something like below.
 Make sure to include only the test set images to see the best performance of the model.

 ```
 slide_id, label